murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 Here is a [cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) that explains everything that is possible to do with it.

 > R Markdown is a format for writing reproducible, dynamic reports with R. Use it to embed R code and results into slideshows, pdfs, html documents, Word files and more.

+### How to integrate images into the book .Rmd files

+As we integrate a new post into the book, we need to

+1. Copy the associated images from the ./imgs to ./the-1-hour-event-storming-book/imgs dir.
+We should keep the same folder structure.
+Simply run `_update_imgs.sh` from this directory to update all images.
+2. In the markdown, we should update links to `({{site.url}}{{site.baseurl}}/imgs/...)` to `(./imgs/...)`